|

 Note: THIS SPREADSHEET ONLY WORKS IN MICROSOFT EXCEL.
 IT WILL NOT WORK IN GOOGLE SHEETS.
 This excel spreadsheet has several formulas in it in order for it to complete the automatic calculations.
 It is very important that you only enter data into the spaces that are highlighted in yellow.
 If you would accidentally delete a formula and it can’t be undone, no big deal!
 Just come back over to the blog and download a fresh copy!

-If you’ve enjoyed this freebie, please consider purchasing from one of my online shops, or shopping with my affiliate links.
+If you’ve enjoyed this crochet pricing calculator freebie, please consider purchasing from one of my online shops, or shopping with my affiliate links.
 I so appreciate your support!
 All the details can be found here:

 Thanks for stopping by!
 Happy crafting!